awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.CreateCluster.md

    1. Encrypt your data; you have the following options:
       + **Encryption at rest** – Enables encryption of data stored on disk\.
 For more information, see [encryption at rest](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html)\.
 **Note**
-You have the option to supply a different encryption key by choosing **Customer Managed Customer Master Key** and choosing the key\.
-For more information, see [Using Customer Managed CMKs from AWS KMS](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html#using-customer-managed-keys-for-elasticache-security)
+You have the option to supply a different encryption key by choosing **Customer Managed AWS KMS key** and choosing the key\.
+For more information, see [Using Customer Managed AWS KMS keys](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/at-rest-encryption.html#using-customer-managed-keys-for-elasticache-security)
       + **Encryption in\-transit** – Enables encryption of data on the wire\.
 For more information, see [encryption in transit](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/in-transit-encryption.html)\.
 For Redis engine version 6\.x, if you enable encryption in transit you're prompted to specify one of the following **Access Control** options:
         + **No Access Control** – This is the default setting\.
 This indicates no restrictions on user access to the cluster\.
         + **User Group Access Control List** – Choose a user group with a defined set of users that can access the cluster\.
 For more information, see [Managing User Groups with the Console and CLI](Clusters.RBAC.md#User-Groups)\.